openai-university/openai-university.github.io/to-do.md

 20-6-2023
 ----------------

-1. Events combine past and present event and show as in new theme (no need to separate the past and present)
+1. Events combine past and present event and show as in new theme (no need to separate the past and present) - Done
-2. Volunteer page design change is fine (need to intgrate the functionality)
+2. Volunteer page design change is fine (need to intgrate the functionality) - Done
 3. Add the donation table below donation (if theme breaks add it in another new page)
 4. Add a new menu item called Projects -> Add three pages called project1, project2 and project 3
 5. Add a new menu item called Workshops -> Add three pages called workshop1,2,3